Mihara/nimlike/README.md

 ## Configuration

 On startup, nimlike looks for a configuration file.
-If the environment variable `NIMLIKE_CONFIG_FILE` is set to a file name, (full path please) configuration will be loaded from there.
+If the environment variable `NIMLIKE_CONFIG_FILE` is set to a file name, (absolute path please) configuration will be loaded from there.
 Gmid, for one, allows you to set CGI environment variables in server config, and others might have a similar feature -- or, if they pass their own environment variables to their cgi children, you could set it above them.

 Otherwise, the file named `nimlike.ini` will be sought in the current directory, wherever that is.
 I'll just quote it here for ease of reading: